hashicorp/terraform/website/source/docs/providers/cloudfoundry/r/space.html.markdown

 ## Example Usage

-The following is an Space created within the referenced Org.
+The following is a Space created within the referenced Org.
 All refeenced users must have been added as a member to the owning Org.

 ```
 resource "cf_space" "s1" {